LiaScript/docs/README.md

    * `[next slide](#18)` -> [next slide](#18)
    * `[next slide](#preview-lia-💫)` -> [next slide](#preview-lia-💫)
-   * If your internal link includes parentheses or other characters, your can also use percent-encoding.
+   * If your internal link includes parentheses or other characters, you can also use percent-encoding.
 An opening parentheses would then be written as `%28` and a closing one as `%29`.